VanessaGiannoni/senac-angular-project/README.md

-# senac-angular-project
-Angular 2+ first steps

-This repo is for put some basic stuff learned during web development class
+This repo is for the basic stuff learning during web development class